MatroxMC/FS22ServerManager/README.md

 **TODO** : Add more information

+ADD CLIENT TO DOWNLOAD THE MODS (FIND HASH AND DOWNLOAD MODS)

 ## 🚀 In the future :
 - [ ] Auto start server (API implementation)
 - [X] Restart on server crash